 A reprint of the Ottawa Business Journal can be found here: OBJ Recognizes HostedBizz

 Thank you all.

 Many customers talk about cloud backup solutions and how cheap they need to be.
 Cost objectives can often mask the initial criteria as to what the backup solution is for and what disaster recovery scenarios that customers are trying to protect themselves against.
 While cost is a huge factor to consider, it’s not the only one.

-What are your requirements for Cloud Backup?
+What are your requirements for Cloud Backup Solution?

-- User friendly, anywhere access?
+- User-friendly, anywhere access?

 - Additional archival storage capacity?